KhumamAlzagim/AzureCloudHospital/README.md

 ## Overview
-![Cloud-Based Healthcare Management System](Scetch.jpg) The Cloud-Based Healthcare Management System (CBHMS), developed by Team Dream at the American University of Sharjah, College of Engineering, Computer Science and Engineering Department, is a comprehensive solution designed to streamline healthcare data management.
+![Cloud-Based Healthcare Management System](Scetch.jpg) The Cloud-Based Healthcare Management System (CBHMS), developed by our team at the American University of Sharjah, College of Engineering, Computer Science and Engineering Department, is a comprehensive solution designed to streamline healthcare data management.
 This system centralizes various patient-related data and medical resources, integrating seamlessly with existing Hospital Information Systems (HIS).

 ### 1.1 Software Context
 CBHMS evolves beyond traditional healthcare systems by offering a centralized approach to managing detailed patient demographics, medical histories, and diagnostic images.
 Through its well-crafted APIs, CBHMS integrates with a range of diagnostic tools and offers a real-time notification system.